18 January 2022

 The best advice however is to integrate, insofar as possible, the programme into your daily lifestyle.

-The symptoms of urinary incontinence do not always improve with drug therapies.
+The symptoms of urgency urinary incontinence do not always improve with drug therapies.
 In these cases the possibility of administering second-line treatments in specialised units is evaluated.
 These include:

 Stress incontinence